UK to consider sanctions against China for breaching Hong Kong treaty

 Britain summoned China’s ambassador, Liu Xiaoming, to express its deep concerns and Raab’s deputy, Nigel Adams, told parliament that it was considering possible sanctions on individuals over China’s actions.

-“We will continue to consider designations under our Magnitsky-style sanctions regime,” said Adams, Britain’s minister for Asia.
+“We will continue to consider designations under our Magnitsky-style sanctions regime,” said Adams, Britain’s minister for Asia, referring to sanctions similar to those imposed on those deemed responsible for human rights abuses under the U.S. Magnitski Act.
 He was asked by lawmakers if Britain would sanction Hong Kong Chief Executive Carrie Lam.

 Adams said it would not be helpful to speculate on names at this stage.
 China’s embassy did not immediately respond to a request for comment.